Charlie9009/CI_PP3_STORY/README.md

 5. As a user I want to be able to chose multiple classes.

+6. As a user I want to be able to see my stats.

 #### Site owner goals

-6. As a site owner I want the user to be challenged.
+7. As a site owner I want the user to be challenged.

-7. As a site owner I want the user to experience an original story.
+8. As a site owner I want the user to experience an original story.

-8. As a site owner I want the user to have multiple path options.
+9. As a site owner I want the user to have multiple path options.

-9. As a site owner I want to be able to see how many has finished the story in either path.
+10. As a site owner I want to be able to see how many has finished the story in either path.

-10. As a site owner I want to have a loot system for the user.
+11. As a site owner I want to have a loot system for the user.

 ### Technical design